kose-bioinfo/biscotti/README.md

 `python3 biscotti.py --msa_file MSA_FILE --clstr_file CLSTR_FILE --output_file OUTPUT_FILE --nproc 1-10`

-Although BISCOTTI is optimized for efficiency, its performance scales with the number of available CPU cores, with more cores yielding faster computation.
+**NOTE*: Although BISCOTTI is optimised for efficiency, its performance scales with the number of available CPU cores, with more cores yielding faster computation.

 ## Output: